ovotech/montecarlo-monitors-deploy/README.md

 This action provides the following functionality for GitHub Actions users:
 - Connect to Monte Carlo
-- Performs a dry run of monitors on feature branches
+- Performs a dry run of monitors on feature branches (optional)
-- Deploys monitors when merged to main branch
+- Deploys monitors to Monte Carlo (deploys by default, but suggested to only deploy on merge to main)

 #### [Monte Carlo Monitors as code docs](https://docs.getmontecarlo.com/docs/monitors-as-code)